 When Time, uv, vw, or uw axes format is selected, TRACE moves the cursor along the sequence one PlotStep increment at a time.
-To move five plotted points at once, press 2nd or 2nd .
+To move five plotted points at once, press 2nd results or 2nd results.

 - When you begin a trace, the trace cursor is on the first selected sequence at the term number specified by PlotStart, even if it is outside the viewing window. - Quick Zoom applies to all directions.
-To center the viewing window on the current cursor location after you have moved the trace cursor, press [ENTER].
+To center the viewing window on the current cursor location after you have moved the trace cursor, press ENTER.
 The trace cursor returns to nMin.